Residents and Medical Students

 Residents and Med Students are expected to be available with the Endocrine team for the duration of their rotation unless notification is otherwise sent via SMH Chief resident, AMION schedule (pull, NF, personal day, etc.), or endocrine closing.
-Email notification of time away must be sent directly to the Program Coordinator, Mary Jane Dyer, and Resident Schedule Coordinator, Carly Mazzeo, by by the IM chief resident and IM Coordinator.
+Email notification of time away must be sent directly to the Program Coordinator, Allison Miller and Resident Schedule Coordinator, Alycia Frank, by the IM chief resident and IM Coordinator.

 The endocrine section of one of the standard textbooks of medicine.